 - Dimensions: Hub is 4 inches by 5 inches / Sensor is 2.25 inches by 8.25 inches

 - Transmission range: 1,000 feet

 - Google Home– and Alexa-enabled

 - Lots of advanced features

 - Installation instructions could be easier

-Get the Tempest outdoor thermometer on Amazon or at Walmart.
+Get the WeatherFlow Tempest outdoor thermometer on Amazon or at Walmart.

-The Taylor Precision Products’ thermometer’s display unit may be small, but its digital screen isn’t.
+The Taylor Wireless Indoor and Outdoor Thermometer’s display unit may be small, but its digital screen isn’t.
 This model displays the outdoor temperature reading in large digits prominently on top and the indoor reading in smaller digits below.
 The small portable display unit (2.38 inches by 3.5 inches) is compact enough to place anywhere in the house.
 Although its 200-foot transmission range isn’t as wide as some other systems, it’s sufficient for most properties.

 During testing we found the installation easy, but the setup buttons on the back were tiny and a bit hard to read.
 Users need to press the same small buttons several times to view the minimum and maximum temperatures or to change the display from Fahrenheit to Celsius.
 We did like that such a compact unit could fit an easy-to-read clock on its small display.

 - Key features: Indoor-outdoor temperatures, minimum/maximum temperature recall, time and date